csiebler/csiebler.github.io/content/posts/azure_openai_load_balancing_langchain_with_fallbacks.md

     print(result)
 ```

 Easy!
 This code will run happily and choose the `8k` model, but in case it fails (we set `max_retries=0`), it will fall back to the `32k` model and will keep retrying until it gives up (per default 6 tries).
 All we needed to do was create an `AzureChatOpenAI` for each model, and then configure the fallback.
-The remainder of the LangChain code stayed the same, so adding this to an existing codebases is pretty easy.
+The remainder of the LangChain code stayed the same, so adding this to an existing projects is pretty easy.
+The other benefit is that it allows to use higher level concepts like `ConversationalRetrievalChain` in LangChain.

-In summary, this approach the following benefits:
+In summary, this approach has the following benefits:
 * Only requires one Azure OpenAI resource
 * Great for `gpt4`, where the quota is lower and quota increases are harder to get

 Its downsides are:
 * Typically more costly
 * Limited scalability (mostly due to the fact that getting access to `gpt4` can still take some time)
+* Does not solve the noisy neighbor problem

 ### Falling back to multiple, but the same models

+If we do not want to use a larger model, we can try an equally simple approach: falling back to the same model, but deployed in a different region and/or subscription.

 ![Fallback to the same model in a different region or subscription](/images/fallback_different_region.png)

-If we do not want to use a larger model, we can try an equally simple approach: falling back to the same model, but deployed in a different region and/or subscription.
-For example, with `gpt-35-turbo` we'll get 240k TPM per subscription and region, so we if leverage four regions at once, we get close to 1m TPM!
-All we need to do is create a Azure OpenAI resource in each region and deploy our `gpt-35-turbo` model.
+For example, with `gpt-35-turbo` we'll get 240k TPM per subscription and region, so we if leverage four regions at once, we get close to 1m TPM  (at least theoretically)!
+All we need to do is create an Azure OpenAI resource in each region and deploy our `gpt-35-turbo` model.

-Next, create an `.env` pointing to our Azure OpenAI endpoints in the different regions (could be all in the same or different subscriptions):
+For this, create an `.env` pointing to our Azure OpenAI endpoints in the different regions (could be all in the same or different subscriptions):

 ```
 AOAI_ENDPOINT_01=https://xxxxxxx.openai.azure.com/